 The Axon/Soma is where the output of one Neuron is delivered to the next Neuron.
 In this regard, these cells don’t operate on their own, they are very interdependent amongst one another.

 The way that this communication process occurs is known as the “Action Potential”, where the messages are merely electrical charges.

 The Dendrite also extends out, like branches from a tree.
 These are known as “Spines” and their primary role is to facilitate the communications process of the Neurons.

-This is often deemed to be the most basic type of NN.
-In this model, the information and data that is collected from the outside world (which are typically large-scale datasets) travels in only one direction – from the input to the output.
-There could also be hidden layers in between as well.
+The FNN is often deemed to be the most basic type of NN.
+In this model, information and data collected from the outside world (typically large-scale datasets) travels in one direction – from the input to the output.
+While there could be hidden layers in between also.